Raj Bhala

+On law and literature, Bhala was the Featured Scholar for the Humanities Kansas Big Idea Series on “East to Midwest: Asian American Perspectives in Kansas,” presenting on “From International Trade to Shakespeare’s Stage: Asian American Angles on Law and Literature.

 Education

 Bhala is a 1980 graduate of University School of Milwaukee.
 Bhala then received his A.B. degree in economics (summa cum laude) at Duke University in 1984, and was inducted into Phi Beta Kappa.

 While a Marshall Scholar (1984–86) in the United Kingdom, Bhala earned a master's degree (MSc) in economics from the London School of Economics in 1985 and another master's degree (MSc) in management (industrial relations) from Oxford University the year after, with a thesis on internal labor markets.

 Bhala obtained a J.D. degree (cum laude) from Harvard Law School in 1989, where as a third-year student he published his first book, Perspectives on Risk-Based Capital.

 Legal career

 Upon graduation from Harvard Law School, Bhala practiced as an attorney with the legal department of the Federal Reserve Bank of New York (1989–93), specializing in three areas: payment systems, foreign exchange, and enforcement.
 The New York Fed twice (November 1990 and December 1992) awarded him its President's Award for Excellence, in part for his work as a United States delegate to the United Nations Convention on International Trade Law (UNCITRAL) in drafting the 1992 Model Law on International Credit Transfers, for which he also received a Letter of Commendation from the U.S. State Department (September 1991).
 Subsequently, he wrote books in each of these three areas.
 Bhala was a Senior Advisor to Dentons US LLP, where he specialized in international trade law and related matters.
 He has served as an International Legal Consultant for The Al Ammari Law Firm, in association with Blake, Cassels & Graydon LLP in Bahrain and Saudi Arabia.

 He held his first academic post (1993–98) at the Marshal-Wythe School of Law at William & Mary.
 At his second post (1998–2003) at the George Washington Law School in Washington, D.C., Bhala held the Patricia Roberts Harris Research Professorship.